sbt/sbt-assembly/README.md

 ```

 **NOTE**:
+- Actually, a merge strategy serves two purposes:
+  * To merge conflicting files
+  * To transform a single file (despite the naming), such as in the case of a `MergeStrategy.rename`.
+Sometimes, the transformation is a pass-through, as in the case of a `MergeStrategy.deduplicate` if there are no conflicts on a `target` path.
 - `ThisBuild / assemblyMergeStrategy` expects a function.
 You can't do `ThisBuild / assemblyMergeStrategy := MergeStrategy.first`!
 - Some files must be discarded or renamed otherwise to avoid breaking the zip (due to duplicate file name) or the legal license.
 Delegate default handling to `(ThisBuild / assemblyMergeStrategy)` as the above pattern matching example.
 - Renames are processed first, since renamed file targets might match more merge patterns afterwards.
 By default, LICENSEs and READMEs are renamed before applying every other merge strategy.
-If you need a custom logic for renaming, create a new merge strategy with the name set to `sbtassembly.MergeStrategy.rename.name` so it is processsed first.
+If you need a custom logic for renaming, create a new rename merge strategy so it is processsed first, along with the custom logic.
 See how to create custom `MergeStrategy`s in a later section of this README.
 - There is an edge case that may occasionally fail.
 If a project has a file that has the same relative path as a directory to be written, an error notification will be written to the console as shown below.
-To resolve this, create a rename merge strategy.
+To resolve this, create a shade rule or a new merge strategy.

   ```bash
     [error] Files to be written at 'shadeio' have the same name as directories to be written: